team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

 1. We import the Jimp library (make sure it's installed: `npm install jimp`).

 2. We define a `main` function to use async/await.

 3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.

 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it logs a success message; otherwise, it logs an error.
+5. If successful, it logs a success message.
+If there's an error, it logs the error.

+6. Finally, we call the `main` function to execute the code.

 Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.

-You can adjust the `targetColor` to match the background color you want to remove, and tweak the `colorThreshold` to fine-tune the color matching sensitivity.
+You can adjust the `colorThreshold` value to make the color matching more or less strict.
+A higher value will remove colors that are further from the target color, while a lower value will only remove colors very close to the target color.

-Remember to include the `removeBackgroundColor` function in the same file or import it if it's in a separate module.
+Remember to have the `removeBackgroundColor` function in the same file or import it if it's in a separate module.

 # encodeImage index.js
 ## Imported Code Object